nginx & Tor

 Tor was designed to provide anonymity, i.e. to conceal a user's public IP address.
 Like any technology, a hidden internet can be used for beneficial or destructive ends.
 Dissidents from China and Iran employ it to evade censorship - or jail.
 Now, a number of US journalists avail themselves of it to avoid being surveilled or slapped with FISA warrants by Uncle Sam.
 On my onion site, I host a political blog, computer writings and onion links to freedom of (political) speech sites.
 Arguably - with nginx (pronounced Engine X) and Tor around, no one with a fat, broadband pipe to the internet (and a modicum of patience) needs to shell-out cash for an account at a webhosting service.

 One question frequently asked is: "If IPs, assigned by a user's ISP, regularly change, how can an onion domain, hosted on the computer, continue to resolve to THAT computer?".
 For access to the darknet, clients and servers enter the Tor proxy, and the IP of 127.0.0.1 is attached to both devices.
-Tor performs name resolution for onion domains, based on the exchange of public keys - not public nameservers.
+Tor performs addressing for onion domains, based on the exchange of public keys - not public nameservers.
 Unlike DNS, an IP and a hostname are not bound-together.
-A server, assigned an onion domain by Tor, remains permanently associated with it, provided that the same private key is present.
+A server, assigned an onion domain by Tor, remains permanently associated with it, provided that the same secret key is present.
 Onion domains resolve to the computers hosting them for clients on the Tor network - but only after a series of complicated, network negotiations is performed.

 nginx

-Grab the sources for nginx.
+Find the sources for nginx.
 The latest stable release is recommended: http://nginx.org/download.
 Download the sources with wget (or use a browser), then extract them.

 $ cd ~/